m-principato/Smart-Contract-Coding/README.md

 # ECO.DAO
 -Coding Project for the module "Introduction to Blockchain Technology"-

+## Usage
+The contract is ready to be deployed, however, it exceedes the bytesize limit (see

 ## Security
 We follow the established *ERC-1155 token standard*.
 We do **not** override functionalities besides overrides that are required by Solidity for improved interoperability (e.g., interface improvements).